-Abstract: The purpose of this article is to present how to reduce the pre-service primary school teachers' misconceptions of scientific literacy through the implementation of Conceptual Change Model (CCM) in Universitas PGRI Yogyakarta (UPY).
+The study was aimed at reducing the pre-service primary school teachers' misconceptions of scientific literacy through the implementation of Conceptual Change Model (CCM) in Universitas PGRI Yogyakarta (UPY).
 This study was a classroom action research that implemented Kemmis & Mc.Taggart's research design.
 The subjects of this study were 29 pre-service primary school teachers whereas the objects of this study were misconceptions regarding scientific literacy.
-The data are collected through tests and observations, then analysed by using descriptive and quantitative analysis.
+The data were collected through tests and observations.
+The data were then analyzed by using descriptive and quantitative analysis.
 The results obtained from this study consisted of two indicators: the ability to understand the concepts and the ability to communicate the scientific rules in which both indicators were respectively measured through tests and observations.
-In the mapping tests of misconceptions of scientific literacy, the percentage of students' score was 67%.
+In the mapping tests of misconceptions of scientfic literacy, the percentage of students' score was 67%.
 After CCM had been implemented in cycle I, the percentage of student score increased to 69%.
 After reflecting and improving the teaching intervention in cycle I, the presentation score in the cycle II was increased to 74%.
 The aforementioned results indicated the decrease of students' misconceptions rate from 34% to 31% and to 26% lastly.
 The results obtained at this stage were classified into four categories: poor, fair, good, and excellent.
 In the early stages, there were 7 students counted into poor category, 20 students were in fair category, and 2 students were in good category.
 After the cycle II, there were 5 students in poor category, 15 students were in fair category, and 4 students were in good category.
-After the cycle II had been accomplished, there was a significant increase where no students who fell into poor category, 19 students were in fair category, and 7 students were in good category, and 3 students were in excellent category.
+After the cycle II had been accomplished, there was a significant increase where there were no students who fell into poor category, 19 students were in fair category, and 7 students were in good category, and 3 students were in excellent category.
 Expected after the model applied, the learning process in Indonesia is able to minimize misconception.